Eggnog82/target-prio-agent/README.md

 # Fine-tuning Open-source Models for Target Prioritization Workflows

-Large language models are strong at short-horizon Q&A but unreliable on **long-horizon, multi-tool expert workflows** — the kind where the answer requires gathering evidence from a dozen data sources, reasoning over it against domain-specific criteria, and synthesizing a calibrated recommendation.
-This project builds the full pipeline to teach a small open model one such workflow: **prioritizing cell-surface proteins as therapeutic targets** (for CAR-T / ADC / bispecific modalities) in oncology.
+In this project, Qwen3.5-9B was fine-tuned to do tumor-associated antigen (TAA) target prioritization, a very important step in evaluating a target for CAR-T/TCE/antibody modalities in drug discovery and a workflow filled with expert knowledge (see examples below).
+Open-source models are getting better and pharma companies want their own proprietary models for drug development workflows (maybe Claude is too expensive or it cannot be used, like in China).
+This TAA target-prio workflow is long-horizon and uses tool calls from ~20 public/internal sources to produce the final evaluation for a target.

-The recipe is **rejection-sampling distillation from a frontier teacher, filtered by an LLM judge against a co-designed expert rubric.** A frontier model runs as an agent inside a purpose-built **27-tool biology environment**; each trajectory is scored on a **24-dimension expert rubric** by an LLM judge; only high-scoring trajectories become supervised fine-tuning (SFT) data for a **Qwen3.5-9B** student.
+The fine-tuned 9B scores **4.21 / 5** on 10 held-out target queries, compared to **1.08 / 5** on Qwen3.5-9B base model.
+The fine-tuned 9B also beats the base model when it was conditioned on the rubric (2.7 / 5), and approaches the frontier teacher (4.6 / 5).

-The headline result: after fixing a subtle training-format bug, the fine-tuned 9B scores **4.21 / 5** on a held-out target (blind, no rubric in the prompt) — **beating the base model that was *handed* the rubric by ~2 points**, and approaching the frontier teacher (~4.6).
-The rubric-quality behavior is genuinely **distilled into the weights**, not promptable.
-The model is deployed as a live streaming agent.
+You can try the agent here: models.frontwind.ai/agent.
 ---

 ## System overview